mykezerotwo/devhost/README.md

 # devhost
-changes windows host file entries, is used for testers that want to point to a Dev system by DNS name.
+changes windows host file entries, is used for testers that want to point to a Dev system by DNS name, and revert to live often.

 It was just a quick thing for somebody who does lots of remote testing... it works but it has code inside buttons!!